Using Acupuncture for Anxiety

 Another modality that really helps anxiety is meditation.
 Quieting our, as the Buddhists call it, “monkey mind” is key in ANY emotional balancing.
 Our minds are going a mile a minute in replaying old conversations or thinking about future ones, strategizing life, planning days, months, vacations, and fantasizing about those vacations, being upset and hurt about something that happened yesterday that we just can’t let go of or we are worried, worried about our health, our families and friends, and then there’s fear; fearful of what’s coming up or fearful about what’s not coming up; which is called the unknown.
 Our minds never really get a break and then depending on how your diet is and if you’re brain is getting the proper nutrients, it’s not wonder a lot of us are having a hard time.
 Meditation can be easy and can be useful in the spur of the moment, for example on line at Trader Joe’s or the bank or waiting for your laptop to restart, just take a moment and clear your mind and breathe.
 That’s all!

-If you are feeling curious and want to look at alternatives, get in touch with us!
+If you are feeling curious and want to look at alternatives, send us an email or give us a call.
 We’d more than happy to talk about your specific needs and see if we are a good fit for you.
 We offer free consultations if you’d like to come by the office and get a feel for us and our space.